About | Pēhea

 The way we birth our babies matters.
 It matters to support people, it matters to the baby and, most of all, it matters to mothers.
 A birth where mama is supported, cared for, honoured and heard is a birth where mama can walk away feeling proud and empowered.

-I believe that if we honour women, listen to their voices, bring back trust, quiet and ease into our birthing spaces we can bring joy and pride back into those birth spaces also.
-We can support women to give birth with power, passion and courage.
+I believe that if we honour women and listen to their voices we bring back trust, quiet and ease into the birthroom.
+When we support women to birth with power, passion and courage we reignite joy and pride in our birth spaces.
 An empowered mother is a joy to behold and is an asset to any family and to our community as a whole.

 Kia hora te marino, kia whakapapa pounamu te Moana, kia tere te karohirohi i mua i to huarahi.